thedevopsguru1/Kubernetes-adm-Installation/README.md

 ![image](https://user-images.githubusercontent.com/107158398/180681465-c0013222-a2e0-4594-b8ff-78243b22d7a2.png)

 # Join worker nodes to the Master node
 ### Once the command kubeadm init is completed on the Master node, below we would get a command like below in the output of kubeadm init that can be run on worker nodes to make them join the master node.
+Copy and paste on all worker nodes

 ![image](https://user-images.githubusercontent.com/107158398/180681523-06a01af8-0ad9-43bf-93b9-89f4bf2c6291.png)